Commercial Weight Consultancy

 UK Independent Financial Advice

 The highest-value financial decisions are not made through the channels the industry optimises for.
-They form through peer networks, over years, watching people in identical circumstances and observing outcomes.
-By the time someone walks through the door, the decision is largely already made.
+By the time someone walks through the door, the decision is largely already made — formed somewhere the industry is structurally absent.

 Read the analysis →Keyword: private dentist